mariecrane/training-material/topics/proteomics/tutorials/metaproteomics/tutorial.md

 >    > * Press **Start**
 >    {: .tip}
 >
->    As default, Galaxy takes the link as name.
+>    By default, Galaxy takes the link as the dataset name.
 >
 >    > ### {% icon comment %} Comments
 >    > - Rename the datasets to a more descriptive name